sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 I've started with my `merge()` thing and fell into the rabbit hole.
 It was a bit long but I hope you learned something!

 Optimizations clearly reduce the load on our Kafka Cluster by avoiding to create unnecessary internal topics.
-This will improve speed and reduce mem/network pressure because it will need less data and unnecessary operations to process our streams.
+They will improve speed and reduce mem/network pressure on our Kafka Streams applications because they will process less data and avoid doing unnecessary or redundant operations to process our streams.

 Despite a few subtleties (value-changing after key-changing) and exceptions we can get when starting the Kafka Streams application (they won't make it into production anyway), we should build our Topology using `(StreamsConfig.TOPOLOGY_OPTIMIZATION, StreamsConfig.OPTIMIZE)` by default.
 By upgrading our dependency, more and more optimizations will be available without us to do anything.